English (For 2016–2017 academic year) Professors

-The Department of English offers courses in three programs of study, one in literature written in the English language, another in theater, and a third in English with an emphasis in creative writing.
-Students may pursue majors and minors in all these areas.
+The Department of English offers courses in two programs of study, one in literature written in the English language and the second in English with an emphasis in creative writing.
+Students may pursue majors and minors in both these areas.

 An English major develops students’ ability to use language effectively and enhances their critical and analytical skills by making them aware of the social and historical context in which writing, in any of its forms, is produced.
 English study provides an excellent basis for professional programs in law, journalism, publishing, and business as well as for graduate study in literature, the theater, or creative writing.